8bitpineapple/DiscworldMudMap/README.md

+**⚠️ This project is a work in progress.**
+While it's already functional, it's still evolving and may have rough edges.

 # DiscworldMudMap
 A map viewer of Terry Pratchett's Discworld as it appears in the [Discworld MUD](http://discworld.starturtle.net/lpc/).
 For use with Tintin++ but potentially other MUD clients.